Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Jungerman ladders

+In all of our constructions, we use the shorthand in Figure~\ref{fig-exladder}.
+The orientations on the rungs alternate and the labels on the rungs form an arithmetic sequence from left to right with step size equal to the number in the box.
+The horizontals are filled in by enforcing KCL at each vertex.
+We always use an odd number as the step size, so the rotations on the vertices will be one of two possible ``checkerboard'' patterns.
+The smallest integer $s$ for which such a ladder is defined, as seen in the bottom-left example in Figure~\ref{fig-exladder}, is the one which causes the left- and right-hand sides to coincide, creating a ladder with 0 rungs.

 An example of an infinite family of orientable cascades using a Jungerman ladder is shown in Figure~\ref{fig-case4cascade}.
-These current graphs generate orientable triangular embeddings of $K_{12s+4}$ for even values of $s$.
-For odd values of $s$, we note that construction principle (N6) is not satisfied.
-As mentioned previously, orientable cascades can be interpreted as special kinds of index 2 current graphs.
-In our example for Case 4 of the Map Color Theorem, the ``double-cover'' index 2 current graphs in Figure~\ref{fig-case4double} produce the same embedding.
-The Jungerman ladder has been duplicated, where one laddder has all its current assignments reversed.
-Thus, this technique also applies naturally to the more general space of index 2 constructions.
-We note that this family of current graphs for all even values of $s$ partially resolves a problem in Ringel~\cite[p.149]{Ringel-MapColor} of generalizing the index 2 current graph for $s = 0$.

-In general we observe the following phenomenon: solutions involving index 2 current graphs typically need two distinct families of current graphs, one for each parity of $s$.
-For a Jungerman ladder assigned with checkerboard-like rotations, the behaviors of the partial circuits repeat only every four rungs, which corresponds to $s$ increasing by $2$.
-Some of these families can actually be represented by orientable cascades---in a sequel we will prove that for certain families of circulant graphs, orientable cascades can only exist for at most one parity of $s$.
+These current graphs generate orientable triangular embeddings of $K_{12s+4}$ for even values of $s$, even when $s = 0$.
+For odd values of $s$, the resulting current graph has the wrong index, and we later show that this cannot be circumvented.